StringerMus/django-film-club/README.md

 Users will be able to edit or delete only their own reviews, these buttons will appear on their reviews.

 ### Post films
+This page is only accessible to admin users.
+The function of the page is the ability for admin to add films to the catalogue for users to be able to add reviews under.

 #### Add a film
+This section contains the form fields needed to add a film.
+If an image is not uploaded, a placeholder image will be supplied on the site until this is updated by the admin.
+The same title is not able to submitted on the site to avoid duplication of films being posted.

 #### Film Catalogue
+The catalogue of films will appear on the right of the form which contain the edit and delete button under each film.
+The edit will populate the form with the films detail for admin to change information if they wish.

 ### Login/ Register
 #### Login
+The login page requires the user to fill their username and password to be able to login, if a user does not have an existing account there is a link to the 'register' page.

 #### Register
+To register to the site is quite simple, the user will need to create a username and password, the email is optional to provide.
+The password has a few simple requirements, if they are nor met an error is notifed.

 #### Logout
+The function of logout page is to allow users to logout of the sign and the page confirms this with the user.

 ## Testing